-Property Evidence Unit#
+Property and Evidence Unit#

 The Fort Collins Police Services Property & Evidence Unit is responsible for the integrity, storage, preservation, and eventual release or disposal of all property and evidence collected by officers during the course of their duties.
 The items under our care range from evidence, to personal belongings, to found property.